ruddro-roy/SGP4/README.md

 ## Disclaimer

 This is experimental software for educational and research purposes.
 Do not use it for actual space operations, mission planning, or any safety-critical applications.
 Always use official, validated tracking systems for real-world space activities.

-## License

-Feel free to use, modify, and learn from this code.